-Led by a third-place effort in the 800 meters by Lester Maxwell (Sr., Corvallis, Ore.), the Wildcat men took eighth at the league meet, held on one of the sunniest and warmest weekends of spring yet this year.
+Led by a third-place effort in the 800 meters by Lester Maxwell, the Wildcat men took eighth at the league meet, held on one of the sunniest and warmest weekends of spring yet this year.

 LaBeaume successfully defended her conference championship in the hammer and bettered her own school record with a winning toss of 171 feet, 10 inches (52.39 meters).
 The mark was nearly a two-foot improvement from her previous best, and was more than six feet farther than the runner-up’s top effort.
 The Linfield junior also claimed runner-up status in the discus with a maximum toss and two-foot PR of 137 feet, 2¾ inches (41.82m).

-Melany Crocker (Sr., Milwaukie, Ore.) and Halsie Peek (Soph., Corbett, Ore.) each recorded a pair of top-four performances in the sprints.
+Melany Crocker and Halsie Peek (Jr., Corbett, Ore.) each recorded a pair of top-four performances in the sprints.
 Crocker took third in the 100 (12.72) while Peek was just behind in fourth (12.78).
 In the 200, the results were flipped, with the sophomore Peek (26.26) edging her senior teammate (26.42) for second place.
 All four times were season bests.

 The Linfield men produced three top-eight individual finishes, including Maxwell’s third-place showing in the 800 meters.
 The senior completed two laps in 1:57.55, on a day when the winning time was about two seconds slower than Friday’s fastest preliminary time.

-In other field event action, Meghan Lockwood (Jr., Carmichael, Calif.) and Rachael Gernhart (Fr., Portland, Ore.) finished sixth and eighth, respectively, in the triple jump.
+In other field event action, Meghan Lockwood (Sr., Carmichael, Calif.) and Rachael Gernhart (Soph., Portland, Ore.) finished sixth and eighth, respectively, in the triple jump.
 Lockwood’s best leap was 34 feet, 4¾ inches (10.48m), a season best effort that was just one-quarter of an inch from tying her personal record.
 Gernhart was not far behind at 34 feet, 1½ inches (10.40).

-Amy Bumatai (Sr., Mililani, Hawaii) recorded a significant PR to take eighth in the pole vault.
+Amy Bumatai recorded a significant PR to take eighth in the pole vault.
 She cleared the bar at 9 feet 8½ inches (2.96m), a six-inch improvement from her previous best.

-In the relays, Ellie Schmidt (Soph., Dundee, Ore.), Peek, Gernhart and Crocker combined for a third-place finish in the 4x100 (49.99) and Crocker, Brenna Stinson (Fr., Roseburg, Ore.), Schmidt and Peek took sixth in the meet-ending 4x400 (4:08.69).
+In the relays, Ellie Schmidt (Jr., Dundee, Ore.), Peek, Gernhart and Crocker combined for a third-place finish in the 4x100 (49.99) and Crocker, Brenna Stinson (Soph., Roseburg, Ore.), Schmidt and Peek took sixth in the meet-ending 4x400 (4:08.69).
 Taking the baton in seventh place, Peek ran down Lewis & Clark’s anchor leg down the final stretch to gain an extra point for Linfield.

 George Fox won the women’s team championship for the third straight year, totaling 188.5 points.
 The Bruins just beat out Willamette, which compiled 180.5 points.
 Other team scores included Whitworth (150, Lewis & Clark (80), Pacific Lutheran (74), Linfield (72), Puget Sound (41) and Pacific (33).